nbrady-techempower/TFB-Documentation/docs/Project-Information/Framework-Tests.md

 4. [__Fortunes__](#fortunes): Exercises the ORM, database connectivity, dynamic-size collections, sorting, server-side templates, XSS countermeasures, and character encoding.
 5. [__Database Updates__](#database-updates): A variation of [Test #3](#multiple-database-queries) that exercises the ORM's persistence of objects and the database driver's performance at running `UPDATE` statements or similar.
 The spirit of this test is to exercise a variable number of read-then-write style database operations.
 6. [__Plaintext__](#plaintext): An exercise of the request-routing fundamentals only, designed to demonstrate the capacity of high-performance platforms in particular.
 Requests will be sent using HTTP pipelining.
 The response payload is still small, meaning good performance is still necessary in order to saturate the gigabit Ethernet of the test environment.
+7. [__Caching__](#caching): Exercises the platform or framework's in-memory caching of information sourced from a database.
+For implementation simplicity, the requirements are very similar to the multiple database query test ([Test #3](#multiple-database-queries)), but use a separate database table and are fairly generous/forgiving, allowing for each platform or framework's best practices to be applied.

 #General Test Requirements